Merchant fuel ship sinks off Tunisia, crew rescued - sources

 The ship carried one thousand tons of fuel and sent a distress call seven miles away from Gabes to which the Tunisian navy responded, the sources added.

+The cause of the incident was bad weather, the environment ministry said, adding that water had seeped into the ship and reached a height of two metres.

+Authorities are working to avoid an environmental disaster and reduce repercussions, the ministry said in a statement.

-(Reporting by Tarek Amara; Writing by Alaa Swilam; Editing by Sandra Maler)
+(Reporting by Tarek Amara; Writing by Alaa Swilam; Editing by Sandra Maler and Himani Sarkar)